 A passport is a document issued by the government that proves the passport holder’s identity and citizenship, and is required for travel abroad.
 Oftentimes, getting a passport can be quite a long and painstaking process.
 Have no fear, however!
 We have come up with a complete and updated DFA passport appointment and application guide for 2019 that will hopefully answer all your questions about how to get a Philippine passport.
 We will talk about the passport application process, passport requirements, fees, personal appearance at the DFA, and many more.

 Just like many government procedures and transactions, passport applications can already be done online.
 This eliminates the need for the manual filing and submission of passport application forms.
 It’s not yet 100% online, however, as you will still need to show up for a personal appearance at a DFA consular office.

 Thanks to the wonders of technology, applying for a passport is no longer a difficult and time-consuming process.
 Whereas before, you had to fill up a form, bring your required documents and wait in line along with hundreds of other applicants, now you simply fill up an online application form and set your appointment schedule in advance.
 No more waiting in line in the wee hours of the morning and no more stress and hassles!

-The online application and appointment system has really made things easier for passport applicants.
+The DFA online appointment system has really made things easier for passport applicants.
 I remember waiting in line at 3 AM in the morning just to apply for a passport.
 Thankfully, that is a thing of the past as the entire process is now more streamlined and organized.

 Recently, the Department of Foreign Affairs launched the DFA ePayment Portal where applicants can pay their passport processing fees through selected payment centers all over the country.
 This means that applicants will no longer have to pay their fees during their appointment.